Skip to Main Content

 Wednesday, November 1st, 2023 - 1:00 p.m. - 4:00 p.m.

-The Human Library at Stony Brook University is an in-person event designed to challenge stereotypes and prejudice through open dialogue with real people.
-We will have a number of Human Books available for attendees to "check out" for 20 minute conversations.
+The Human Library at Stony Brook University was an in-person event designed to challenge stereotypes and prejudice through open dialogue with real people.
+We will have a number of Open Books available for attendees to "check out" for 20 minute conversations.
 Each Book is a person with a story to tell based on their diverse backgrounds.

 The concept of the Human Library® was developed in Denmark in 2000 by Ronni Abergel, Dany Abergel, and colleagues Asma Mouna and Christoffer Erichsen.
 Library events have been held around the world in partnership with a variety of institutions.